 Some of the statements contained in this discussion and analysis or set forth elsewhere in this Quarterly Report on Form 10-Q, including information with respect to our plans and strategy for our business, constitute forward looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 We have based these forward-looking statements on our current expectations and projections about future events.
-The following information and any forward-looking statements should be considered in light of factors discussed elsewhere in this Quarterly Report on Form 10-Q particularly including those risks identified in Part II-Item 1A "Risk Factors" and our other filings with the SEC.
+The following information and any forward-looking statements should be considered in light of factors discussed in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on March 28, 2022, and elsewhere in this Quarterly Report on Form 10-Q, particularly including those risks identified in our Annual Report on Form 10-K, Part I-Item IA, "Risk Factors" and in this Quarterly Report on Form 10-Q, Part II-Item 1A "Risk Factors" and our other filings with the SEC.